gdcc/dataverse-recipes/shell/backup/fetch_prod_steps.md

 3. Saves the modified crontab for manual review
 4. Does NOT automatically apply the crontab to avoid scheduling conflicts

+### 6. Metadata Blocks Operations

+This step handles the synchronization of metadata blocks:

+1. Waits for Payara to be ready
+2. Fetches list of metadata blocks from production
+3. Enables each metadata block on the clone using the Dataverse API
+4. Verifies block enablement and handles errors gracefully
+5. Reports success/failure for each block

+Note: This step requires a valid `DATAVERSE_API_KEY` in the `.env` file.

+### 7. S3 Configuration

+This step manages S3 storage configuration:

+1. Detects S3 configuration from production (both database settings and JVM options)
+2. Provides interactive options for configuring S3 on the clone:
+   - Configure new S3 bucket
+   - Switch to local storage
+   - Inherit production settings (not recommended)
+3. Updates database settings based on user choice
+4. Manages JVM options related to S3 configuration
+5. Verifies configuration changes

-### 6. Post-Sync Operations
+### 8. Post-Sync Operations

 This step handles final adjustments:

-1. Updates file permissions and ownership for:
+1. Updates file permissions and ownership
-   - Dataverse files
-   - Solr files
-   - Counter processor files
+2. Synchronizes JVM options from production:
+   - Preserves local S3 configuration
+   - Adds missing non-S3 options
+   - Handles duplicate options
-2. Suggests service restarts as needed
+3. Suggests service restarts as needed
-3. **Payara Restart Prompt**: At the end of the script, you will be prompted to restart the Payara service.
-If you agree, the script will:
-   - Restart Payara
-   - Check and log the Payara service status
-   - Check if the Dataverse site is running by requesting `http://$DOMAIN/dataverse/root?q=` and logging the HTTP status (expects 200 for success)
+4. Verifies Dataverse is running and accessible

 ### Summary & Closure